zmess24/personal-website-nextjs/src/posts/fine-tuning-performance.md

 link: "/posts/fine-tuning-performance"
 ---

-Like many developers now-a-days, I have been playing around a lot recently in the large language model (LLM) ecosystem and I decided to build an experimental application that leverages an LLM in a fun but intuitive way.
-As a JuJitsu pracitionar, the goal of my application was simple - given a YouTube video link, use an LLM to:
+I have been playing around a lot recently with different LLM models, and to test my knoweldge, I decided to build a proof-of-concept application that leverages an LLM in a fun, focused, but intuitive way using OpenAI's API.
+As a JuJitsu pracitionar who is constantly writing down techniques I watch into the notes section of my phone, the objective of my project was simple - given a YouTube video link, use GPT to:

--   Perform sentiment analysis on whether or not a provided link (e.g "https://www.youtube.com/watch?v=b8b9tR21K8Q") is related to JuJitsu.
+-   Perform sentiment analysis on whether or not the provided YouTubve link is a JuJitsu instructional video.
--   Download & transcribe the video's audio output to text.
+-   Download the video's audio ouput into a text transcript.
--   Summarize the video transcript via providing a summary and step-by-step breakdown of the technique(s) covered in the video.
+-   Summarize the text transcript into a step-by-step breakdown of the technique(s) covered in the video.

-When I had finished my application which I called GrappleGenius, I learned some valuable lessons along the way, specifically aroud the topic of prompt engineering vs fine-tuning.
+The finished application, which I called <a href="https://www.grapplegenius.com" target="_blank" ref="noreferrer">GrappleGenius</a>, was fun to build, but I learned some valuable lessons along the way, specifically aroud the topic of prompt engineering vs fine-tuning.
 The goal of this post is to dive into the difference between these two forms of output modification, as well as provide some techniques for evaluating the performance of a fine-tuned model vs a prompt engineered one relative to a specific task & dataset.
 Let's get started!

 ### What is Prompt Engineering?

 Prompt engineering is a process in which specific and carefully structured prompts are crafted to effectively communicate with an LLM (like ChatGPT, Claude, Gemini, ect) in a way that guides the model towards producing a desired output.
-The goal of prompt engineering is to maximize the accuracy and relevance of the LLM's responses without changing the actual weights of the neural network itself.
+The goal of prompt engineering is to maximize the accuracy and relevance of the LLM's responses without changing the actual weights of the underlying neural network itself.

 I leveraged prompt engineering to perform sentiment analysis on the video titles I provided to determine if they were related to JuJitsu or not, and also for summarizing the output of the video transcripts into carefully formatted JSON.

-For example, below is the system prompt I prompt engineered to perform sentiment analysis:
+Below is the system role I prompt engineered to perform the sentiment analysis:

 ```python
 system_role = "You are a helpful sentiment analysis assistant whose sole purpose is to determine if the provided YouTube video titles are Brazilian Ju-Jitsu, Judo, or Wrestling instructionial videos.
 I only want you to give 'True' or 'False' answers with no additional information."
 ```

-As a rule thumb, optimizing the output of an LLM for a specific task through prompt engineering is generally considered a recommended first approach before resorting to fine-tuning due to the technical overhead invovled in the later approach.
+As a rule thumb, optimizing the output of an LLM for a specific task through prompt engineering is generally considered a recommended first approach before resorting to fine-tuning, due to the technical overhead invovled in the later approach.

 ### What is Fine-Tuning?

-Fine-tuning refers to the process of using additional data to further train an LLM by 'tuning' the weights of the neural network to have a more nuanced understanding of the provided dataset, which can imporve performance by producing faster and more relevant results.
-Fine-tuning is often useful for business specific tasks that require domain experience, such as text classification, interactive customer support chatbots, and sentiment analysis.
+Fine-tuning refers to the process of using additional data to further train an LLM by 'tuning' the weights of the underlying neural network to have a more nuanced understanding of the provided dataset, which can imporve performance by producing faster and more relevant results.
+Fine-tuning is often useful for business specific tasks that require domain experience, such as text classification and customer support chatbots.

-For GrappleGenius, fine-tuning became a neccesary step if I wanted my application to correctly classify Jujitsu videos, because ChatGPT didn't natively have a deep enough of understanding of YouTube video titles that would constitute a `True` or `False` class, leading to inconsistent results.
-I observed many instances during my during QA process where the same video titles would sometimes pass validation, while other times not.
+For GrappleGenius, fine-tuning became a neccesary step if I wanted my application to correctly classify YoutTube videos as JuJitsu intructionals or not, because the base GPT model didn't natively have a deep enough of understanding of the language and syntax people used in naming their YouTube vidoes to accurately and confidently give an answer each time.

 For the purposes of this blog post, we are going to discuss how to fine-tune OpenAI's `gpt-3.5-turbo` model.
 Let's get into it!